Saad-Bashar/react-native-bottom-tab-tour/README.md

     </SafeAreaProvider>
 }
 ```
+## Example
+You can run the example from the example folder.
+Go to example folder, run yarn and expo run ios/android.

 ## Props
 The only prop that is a must for this component is the `data` array prop.
 Each item in the `data array` will act as an individual view.